andimiller/blog/mdoc-posts/2023-03-28-count-distinct-at-scale-I.md

-  .map(MurmurHash3.stringHash)  // hash it into a pretty unique id .map(BitVector.fromInt(_))    // inspect it as a BitVector, for demo purposes .maxBy(leadingZeroes)         // find the one with the most leading zeroes .toBin                        // show it as a binary string for demo purpises
+  .map(MurmurHash3.stringHash)  // hash it into a pretty unique id .map(BitVector.fromInt(_))    // inspect it as a BitVector, for demo purposes .maxBy(leadingZeroes)         // find the one with the most leading zeroes .toBin                        // show it as a binary string for demo purposes
 ```

 As you can guess, there's some kind of relationship between the most leading zeroes we've seen, and how many unique items we've seen; this is the main mechanic used in Count Distinct algorithms.